 What you can do to save net neutrality

-To protect net neutrality, you can also contact your local regulator or Parliament to let them know that this is something you find important.
+To protect net neutrality, you can also contact your local regulatory agency or legislator to let them know that this is something you find important.

 Let us know your thoughts on net neutrality in the comments below.